elementor/elementor/readme.txt

 == Changelog ==

+= 1.4.4 - 20.04.2017 =
+* Fix! - Customizer is not loading in some cases ([Topic](https://wordpress.org/support/topic/cant-load-wp-customizer-because-of-get_css-error/))

 = 1.4.3 - 19.04.2017 =
 * Tweak! - Avoid enqueue `post.css` for `the_excerpt`
 * Tweak! - Updated E-Icons font v2.1.0